 There may be some limitations on your activity after surgery.
 Most people need to take 3-5 days of rest and easy activity before resuming work or other easy activities.
 Strenuous exercise or heavy lifting is not recommended for two weeks.
 Sometimes more extensive surgery such as rhinoplasty or a fracture repair might require 7-10 days of rest.
 Contact sports may need to be avoided for up to six weeks.
 Ask your surgeon for the specific limitations that may be required for your surgery

 To learn more about your options for nasal valve repair, it’s important to meet with an ENT specialist or facial plastic surgeon who has extensive training in head and neck surgery.
-Reach out by calling us at 720-897-7160 or file out our online form.
+Reach out by calling us at 720-897-7160 or filling out our online form.

 Frequently Asked Questions